Ise Shrine: History

-In Japanese mythology Toyouke-hime was either killed by Tsukuyomi-no-Mikoto (Note: In the Nihon Shoki) or by Susanoo-no-Mikoto.
-(Note: In the Kojiki) Amaterasu mourned the death of her and in the Nihon Shoki the reason the sun and the moon are on opposite sides of the sky is that Amaterasu was unwilling to go near Tsukuyomi-no-Mikoto the moon god after he committed the murder.
+In Japanese mythology, Toyouke-hime was either killed by Tsukuyomi-no-Mikoto (Note: In the Nihon Shoki) or by Susanoo-no-Mikoto.
+(Note: In the Kojiki) Amaterasu mourned the death of Toyouke-hime and in the Nihon Shoki the reason the sun and the moon are on opposite sides of the sky is that Amaterasu was unwilling to go near Tsukuyomi, the moon god, after he committed the murder.

 Amaterasu is linked with Toyouke-hime as the sun is necessary for food to grow.
-This was prior to the Tenson Korin and the establishment of Ise Jingu.
+This was prior to the Tenson Korin.
 Emperor Suinin is said to have established the shrine to worship Amaterasu at a permanent location after many temporary locations.
 In contrast with Kotai jingu, this shrine is not explicitly mentioned in the Kojiki or the Nihon Shoki.

-Besides the traditional establishment date of 4 BC, it has also been proposed as having been made in the 5th century.
+Besides the traditional establishment date of 4 BC, it has also been proposed that it was made in the 5th century.
 The shrine officially states it was created 1500 years ago in response to a revelation from Amaterasu that the shrine was needed.

 The shrine has been traditionally rebuilt every 20 years.

-There is a separate shrine dedicated to Toyouke's Ara-mitama, or called Takanomiya (Takamiya) inside this shrine.
+There is a separate shrine dedicated to Toyouke's ara-mitama, or called Takanomiya (Takamiya) inside this shrine.

+During the medieval period, priests of the Outer Shrine developed a distinct theological tradition, known as Ise Shintō, or Watarai Shintō after the priestly clan that promoted it, which sought to elevate Toyouke-hime to a status equal to, rather than subordinate to, Amaterasu.
+Central to this argument was the identification of Toyouke with Ame-no-Minakanushi, the primordial creator deity representing the elemental force of water, whose relationship to the sun deity Amaterasu was expressed through paired equivalences of water and fire, yin and yang, sun and moon; on this basis, Watarai priests held that the two shrines had originally been established jointly and without distinction between them, a doctrine known as nikū ikkō ("the two shrines, one light").
+The tradition drew on a core set of texts known as the Shintō gobusho ("Five Books of Shinto"), later expanded and systematized by scholars such as Watarai Ieyuki and, in the Edo period, Deguchi Nobuyoshi.

 Naikū – the inner shrine

-The official name of the main shrine of Naikū is Kotaijingu and is the place of worship of the goddess Amaterasu.
+The official name of the main shrine of Naikū is Kotaijingu (皇大神宮) and is the place of worship of the goddess Amaterasu.
 The grounds of Naikū contain a number of structures, including the following: